derrh/CarthagePresentation/Carthage.md

 ---

-# The vocabulary of code sharing
-* **static library**: code that is copied into the application's executable at link time.
-* **framework**: a hierarchical directory that encapsulates a dynamicly loaded library, as well as other resources, in a single package.
-[2]
-* **bundle**: A special type of folder that can encapsulate shared resources.
-Yes: a framework is a bundle.

----

 ![](wildwest.jpg)
 # Early iOS Support
-- No frameworks :(
+- No Frameworks
-- Static Libraries
-- Bundled resources
+- Lots and lots devs
+- Entirely new Platform

 ---

 # Favorite Methods of iOS Code Sharing
 - Just copy in all the `*.h` and `*.m` files
-- "Static Frameworks" a made-up thing that involved making a `.framework` and linking it in statically
+- "Static Frameworks"
 - Static Libraries with Resource Bundles
-- "The common relative directory protocol"
+- "The common relative directory handshake"
 - git submodules + subprojects
+- no frameworks :(
+- no Maven/Ruby Gems

 ---